Optimized variance estimation under interference and complex experimental designs: Abstract

-Unbiased and consistent variance estimators generally do not exist for design-based treatment effect estimators because experimenters never observe more than one potential outcome for any unit.
+\noindentUnbiased and consistent variance estimators generally do not exist for design-based treatment effect estimators because experimenters never observe more than one potential outcome for any unit.
 The problem is exacerbated by interference and complex experimental designs.
-In this paper, we consider variance estimation for linear treatment effect estimators under interference and arbitrary experimental designs.
-Experimenters must accept conservative estimators in this setting, but they can strive to minimize the conservativeness.
-We show that this task can be interpreted as an optimization problem in which one aims to find the lowest estimable upper bound of the true variance given one's risk preference and knowledge of the potential outcomes.
+Experimenters must accept conservative variance estimators in these settings, but they can strive to minimize conservativeness.
+In this paper, we show that the task of constructing a minimally conservative variance estimator can be interpreted as an optimization problem that aims to find the lowest estimable upper bound of the true variance given the experimenter's risk preference and knowledge of the potential outcomes.
 We characterize the set of admissible bounds in the class of quadratic forms, and we demonstrate that the optimization problem is a convex program for many natural objectives.
-This allows experimenters to construct less conservative variance estimators, making inferences about treatment effects more informative.
-The resulting estimators are guaranteed to be conservative regardless of whether the background knowledge used to construct the bound is correct, but the estimators are less conservative if the knowledge is reasonably accurate.
+The resulting variance estimators are guaranteed to be conservative regardless of whether the background knowledge used to construct the bound is correct, but the estimators are less conservative if the provided information is reasonably accurate.
+Numerical results show that the resulting variance estimators can be considerably less conservative than existing estimators, allowing experimenters to draw more informative inferences about treatment effects.

 \textit{Keywords:} Causal inference, randomized experiments, variance estimation.

 \end{singlespace}

 \doparttoc \faketableofcontents